Stanisław Flato

 Stanisław (Moishe) Flato (27 June 1910 – 1972) was a Polish army intelligence officer and diplomat.

-Born into a Jewish family, he graduated from gymnasium "Ascola" in Warsaw and entered the Warsaw University but finally left for a medical study in Paris.
-He became a member of French Communist Party in 1932.
-Dr. Flato was a volunteer in Spanish Civil War, became a member of Spanish Communist Party and served as a Major in XIII International Brigade, where he remained until February 1939.
+Born into a Jewish family, he graduated from the gymnasium "Ascola" in Warsaw and enrolled at Warsaw University but finally left to pursue his studies in medicine in Paris.
+He became a member of the French Communist Party in 1932.
+Dr. Flato was a volunteer in the Spanish Civil War, became a member of the Spanish Communist Party and served as a Major in the XIII International Brigade, where he remained until February 1939.
 He was interned in France but that year he was released and went to China in August 1939.
-He became a member of Chinese Communist Party, and served as a head of International Red Cross doctors at People's Liberation Army.
+He became a member of the Chinese Communist Party, and served as a head of International Red Cross doctors with the People's Liberation Army.